Seb-Park/Pokedex-Mobile/mobile_pokedex/README.md

 # mobile_pokedex

-A Pokedex for your phone.
+A mobile Pokédex for you phone.

 ## Getting Started